oVirt/ovirt-site/source/api/scoped-macpoolmanager.html.md

 *   Specifying MAC pool ranges for given "scope" is optional, not required.
 If not specified, the default, engine-wide pool will be used.
 *   When specifying mac ranges for one pool, all potential MAC range overlaps/intersections are removed.
 But currently NO checks are done to detect duplicates among mac ranges related to different "scopes".
-*   All defined "scoped" pools are initialized during startup, just like default MAC pool.
+*   All defined "scoped" pools are initialized during start-up, just like default MAC pool.
 When creating new data center/updating/removing "scoped" MAC pool is created/altered/removed in respect to that.
-*   When updated mac ranges for given "scope", notice, that MAC addresses currently will not get reassigned.
-Used MACs assigned from previous range definition will be added as manually specified MACs
+*   When updated mac ranges for given "scope", notice, that MAC addresses of existing nics currently will not get reassigned.
+Used MACs assigned from previous range definition will be added as manually specified MACs if they are out of pool ranges.
-*   When specified mac ranges for given "scope", where there wasn't any definition previously, allocated MAC from default pool will not be moved to "scoped" one until next engine restart.
-Other way, when removing "scoped" mac pool definition, all MACs from this pool will be moved to default one.
+*   ~~When specified mac ranges for given "scope", where there wasn't any definition previously, allocated MAC from default pool will not be moved to "scoped" one until next engine restart.
+Other way, when removing "scoped" mac pool definition, all MACs from this pool will be moved to default one.~~ Allocated MACs now moves between data center related pools and global one back and forth as data center pool gets created/removed.
 *   While ranges definition may differ per "scope", other variables -- 'MaxMacsCountInPool' and 'AllowDuplicateMacAddresses' are still system wide.

 ## Gui